AI-Global/design-assistant/docs/API.md

 # Responsible‌ ‌Design‌ ‌Assistant‌ API documentation

 ## Questions Management

 ### GET /questions

-Returns a list of all survey questions in the database.
+Returns an object with a list of all survey questions in the database.
 Questions are formatted as a list of surveyJS pages with 2 questions per page.

 #### example